syncfusion-content/flutter-docs/Flutter/datagrid/filtering.md

 <img alt="flutter datagrid with custom filter icon" src="images/filtering/flutter-datagrid-customized-filter-popup-menu-textStyle.png"/>

-## FilterIcon visible when mouse hovering header cell
+## Show filter icon when hovering the header cell

-To show a filter icon when the mouse hovers over a column header in a DataGrid,set the `SfDataGrid.showFilterIconOnHover` property to true.The filter icon will remain visible until the filter popup menu is closed.Note that this feature only works on web and desktop platforms.
+To show a filter icon when the mouse hovers over a column header in a DataGrid, set the `SfDataGrid.showFilterIconOnHover` property to true.
+Note that this feature is only available on web and desktop platforms

 {% tabs %}
 {% highlight Dart %}